Soaring electricity bills are the latest inflation flashpoint

 "The heat here is horrible," she says, noting her neighborhood near the University of Alabama campus doesn't have many shade trees.
 "The houses are just sitting, baking."

-A report from the Labor Department Tuesday is expected to show the country's overall inflation rate dipped in August from 8.5% in July.
+A report from the Labor Department Tuesday shows the country's annual inflation rate dipped to 8.3% in August, from 8.5% in July.
 But many families are still struggling with the rising cost of groceries, rent, and other essentials like electricity.

-Electricity prices have jumped sharply in the last year, largely as a result of high-priced natural gas, which is used to generate nearly 40% of the nation's power.
+Electricity prices have jumped 15.8% in the last year, largely as a result of high-priced natural gas, which is used to generate nearly 40% of the nation's power.

 The rising price of power has been compounded by soaring temperatures, which have kept air conditioners working overtime.